Psychiatrist says Sandy Hook parents fear for their lives – KION546

 “The overwhelming cause of their pain is what Jones is doing,” said Roy Lubit, a forensic psychiatrist hired by the plaintiffs to review the trauma faced by the parents.

-The post-traumatic stress disorder the parents suffer is similar is not based on a single event, but by constant trauma, and is similar to that endured by soldiers in war zones or child abuse victims, Lubit said.
+The post-traumatic stress disorder the parents suffer from is not based on a single event, but on constant trauma, and is similar to that endured by soldiers in war zones or child abuse victims, Lubit said.

 Heslin and Scarlett Lewis are consumed not just with the memory of their son’s horrific death, but the denials and attacks on them and their son’s legacy they’ve endured for years.
 He noted the security the parents hired to protect them at the two-week trial.